jon-gauntlet/aether/PROMPTS.md

 - RAG System: Use existing implementation

 ## Communication Guidelines
-1. Update PROGRESS.md in the backend worktree after:
+1. Update PROGRESS.md in your worktree root (not in PROJECT_DOCS) after:
    - Finding existing implementations
    - Setting up a dependency
    - Implementing a module